 The one plot detail that Kurtzman would actually confirm will be a tie-in to J.J.
 Abrams' 2009 reboot of the franchise "Star Trek."

-Picard’s storyline will incorporate the destruction of Romulus — the Romulans were a primary antagonist for Picard and the “Next Generation” crew — an event that also served at the catalyst for Abrams’ film.
+Picard's storyline will incorporate the destruction of Romulus -- the Romulans were a primary antagonist for Picard and the "Next Generation" crew -- and whatever happened appeared to be so bad that it led Picard to leave Starfleet behind.